Century Park, Bristol

 Creating thriving mixed communities

-Century Park is one of three sites identified for vital new housing in the Lawrence Weston Neighbourhood Plan and will make a significant contribution to the affordable housing stock, enabling more local families to stay in the area.
+Century Park is one of three sites identified for vital new housing in the Lawrence Weston Neighbourhood Plan and will make a significant contribution to the housing stock, enabling more local families to stay in the area.

 The proposals have been developed by Curo in consultation with the resident-driven organisation Ambition Lawrence Weston, Bristol Urban Design Forum and Bristol City Council’s affordable housing team.